papermerge/documentation/README.md

 2. You understand the basics of [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) format

-## Repository Branches / Multiversions
+## Repository Branches / Multi-versions

 For each papermerge major version there is separate repository branch in this repository.